 Information is checked through the VBA to verify eligibility for VA benefits.
-Information about military service history is verified against official DoD military records and income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).
+Information about military service history is verified against official DoD military records and income information is verified using information from the Social Security Administration.

 Employee, contractor, student, and volunteer information is obtained by automated tools as well as obtained directly by the individuals.
 The Federal Bureau of Investigation and Office of Personnel Management are contacted to obtain background reviews.
 Provider credentialing information is obtained from a variety of education resources.